Feller-AG/wiser-cloud-api/README.md

 This documentation provides you with all the information you need to integrate your applications with the Wiser by Feller Cloud.

 This guide is divided into two main sections:
-1. Authentication
+1. Authentication.
-   Before you can start using the Wiser by Feller Cloud API, you'll need to authenticate your requests.
-As soon as your appliction is accepted, you will receive a unique client_id and client_secret.
-These credentials are used to obtain an access token, which is required for all API calls.
+   Before you can use the Wiser by Feller Cloud API, you must authenticate your requests.
+Once your application is approved, you will receive a unique client_id and client_secret.
+These credentials are required to obtain an access token, which is mandatory for all API calls.
+   <br><br>
-2. API Documentation
+3. API Documentation.
-   This section provides detailed information about the available API endpoints, including request methods, parameters, response codes, and example payloads.
-You'll find comprehensive documentation for each endpoint, along with code samples to help you get started quickly.
+   This section offers in-depth details on all available API endpoints, including request methods, parameters, response codes, and sample payloads.
+Each endpoint is thoroughly documented and accompanied by code examples to help you get started quickly.
-   We encourage you to explore the API documentation and discover the possibilities of integrating with the Wiser by Feller Cloud.
-If you have any questions or require further assistance, please don't hesitate to contact our support team.
+We encourage you to explore the API documentation and discover the full potential of integrating with the Wiser by Feller Cloud.
+If you have any questions or need further assistance, please contact our team (partner.api@feller.ch).

-### Authentication
+# Authentication
 A Machine to Machine Application represents a program that interacts with an API where there is no user involved.

-**Please note that the provided access_token is short-lived and will expire 2 hours after its creation.
+⚠️ **Please note that the provided access_token is short-lived and will expire 2 hours after its creation.
 You will need to generate a new token after it expires.**

 ![image info](./images/api_flow.png)